InjuMichorius/Audio-Visualization/README.md

 4. [Practises](https://github.com/InjuMichorius/Audio-Visualization#design-patterns-and-best-practices-)

 # Goal 💪🏻
-The goal of this project is to get better at html canvas and javascript.
+The goal of this project is to get better at html canvas and Javascript.
+I also want to learn about music with code.

 # Getting started ✨
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.